EXCERPTS & ESSAYS

 - Demand fair and meaningful representation of writers of color as a condition of participation;

-- Call out, ask for, and demand accountability of publishing statistics by race (e.g., the VIDA count on gender, which I realize is beginning to include race and other metrics);
+- Call out, ask for, and demand accountability of publishing statistics by race (e.g., the VIDA count on gender, which I believe is beginning to include race and other metrics);

 - Resist and reject essentialist white narratives in our own writing and in our roles as editors of various publications;